Get Your New York Practice Test

 The key to a passing score on the New York written drivers exam is to learn all of the traffic road rules and signs.
 To do so, thoroughly study the DMV New York Driver's Manual.
 All of the relevant test sections are included in the driver’s handbook.
 In addition to the basic studying from the Department of Motor Vehicles' manual, make use of the DMV.com Study Packet as a guaranteed learning aid.

 In the DMV.com driving test prep materials, drivers will find all topics from the driving course are explained in a condensed and simple way.
 By delivering both necessary accurate information, the study bundle provided saves you valuable time.
 There's no need to take notes – the driver study package will do this for you!
-In addition, there is unlimited access to the online practice driving exam, so you can continue testing until you are secure with the material.
+In addition, there is unlimited access to the practice driving exam, so you can continue testing until you are secure with the material.
 Before you schedule an appointment to take the official DMV exam, DMV.com allows you to check your knowledge and confirm your status as a successful driving test candidate.

 Knowing When to Take the New York Driving Test